TaoChen18/Albums-Display/README.md

 7. Local Storage is available for saving user's token
 8. CSS animation is available for both Card display and Card expand

+## Admin User
+username: admin
+password: 123456
+Just for showing some features related to LogIn

 ## Library Used:

 1. Ant Design Library for Forms, Icons